jastew/gym/_classes/small-group-training.md

 ## **I HAVE A LOW LEVEL OF FITNESS, WILL I BE ABLE?**

 Our programming is scalable ,meaning we adapt the programme to suit your level of fitness and ability.
 A scaled workout simply means " Adjusting movements to account for an individuals.
-It doesn't matter if your 8 or 80 , there is a way to do every workout in a safe yet challenging.
+It doesn't matter if your 8 or 80 , there is a way to do every workout in a safe yet challenging way.

+&nbsp;

+## **I CANT AFFORD TO START SMALL GROUP TRAINING?!**

+There is literally no better investment you could make then in your health.
+Our Small group packages start at 35 euro ,If your gonna sit there and try convince yourself you cant drop 35 euro a week worth of bad habits your self esteams going to get a hit. because you know its not true.

 &nbsp;